roclar/roclar.github.io/_posts/2015-11-12-USENIX-LISA-2015-day-two.md

 OpenSCAP is very good if you have a set of benchmarks you can already apply to your system.
 InSpec is easier to read and write rules.

-InSpec has very little to do with Chef and doesn't require configuration management.
+InSpec has very little to do with Chef and does not require configuration management.
 It can be run locally on a machine or remotely.